Full UFC 289 card featuring Amanda Nunes vs Irene Aldana

 How can I watch it?

-In the US, the event will air live on ESPN+.
+In the US, the event will air live on ESPN+ and UFC Fight Pass.
 In the UK, BT Sport will broadcast the fights.

 BT Sport subscribers can watch the event live on TV, as well as on the broadcaster’s website and app.